stagas/node-polla/README.md

 # polla

-polla is a multiple http server proxy/router with hot code reloading and failure rollback.
+polla is a multiple http server proxy/router with hot code reloading and failure rollback (hopefully).

 ## Installation